-In 2018 Engine Shed worked with DigiLocal to deliver culturally relevant code club games in Scratch for use at their clubs across the West of England.
+Since 2018 Engine Shed has been working with DigiLocal to deliver culturally relevant code club games in Scratch for use at their clubs across the West of England.

 This project is part of our Diverse Workforce for the Future Programme.